-Non-response effect could be an issue; however, this study had a higher response rate than many survey studies.
+Å nonresponse effect could be an issue; however, this study had a higher response rate than many survey studies.
 Although OCT is arguably the best objective assessment of the MI etiology, it is not 100% accurate.
-Thrombus could have already been dissolved in patients classified as having had a type 2 MI; in the OPTIMUS study the mean days from MI diagnosis to OCT was 1.9 (standard deviation [SD], ± 1.1) days in the perioperative MI group and 1.5 (SD ± 0.7) days in the non-operative MI group.
-Some readers may believe that the Universal Definition of MI angiography criteria for type 1 MI (i.e., identification of a coronary artery thrombus) is too restrictive and should be expanded to include identification of plaque rupture.
+Thrombus could have been dissolved already in patients classified as having had a type 2 MI; in the OPTIMUS study, the mean number of days from MI diagnosis to OCT was 1.9 (SD $\pm$ 1.1) days in the perioperative MI group and 1.5 (SD $\pm$ 0.7) days in the nonoperative MI group.
+Some readers may believe that the Universal Definition of MI angiography criteria for type 1 MI (ie, identification of a coronary artery thrombus) is too restrictive and should be expanded to include identification of plaque rupture.
 Although the definition of type 1 MI used in this study was identification of coronary artery thrombus, none of the cases of type 2 MI used in this survey had evidence of plaque rupture.

 Finally, we measured the chance-corrected agreement based on Fleiss' kappa that could underestimate the agreement when there is a high rate of agreement in one specific category.
 However, Gwet's AC1 should be a more stable measure of agreement, as it is less affected by prevalence and marginal probability.
-Our survey demonstrated similar results with the two measures, as expected when the prevalence of categories (type 1 and 2 MI in our case) was 0.5.
+Our survey demonstrated similar results with the 2 measures, as expected when the prevalence of categories (type 1 and 2 MI in our case) was 0.5.